 ORKA on 15 Questions

-The project is deeply personal for director Búi Dam as it centers on his most cherished artist, his mother Birita Mohr, a retired actress grappling with severe Alzheimer's.
+This deeply personal project is led by director Búi Dam and centers on his most cherished artist: his mother, Birita Mohr, a retired actress now living with severe Alzheimer's disease.
+Her presence infuses the production with both emotional urgency and profound authenticity.

-Director - Búi Dam │ Set Designer - Sámal Blak│Composer - Dánjal á Neystabö│Sound Designer - Jens L. Thomsen│Lighting Designer - Matthew Richardson│Choreographer, Co-Direction and Rehearsal Director - Búi Rouch│Costume Designer - Sólvör Jacobsen│Makeup Artist - Dögg Nónsgjógv│Set and Costume Design Assistant - Anna Kristin Bæk│Set Builder - Björn Simonsen│Sound Technician - Baldur Kampmann│Ligthing Programmer - Villiam Soo Joensen│Ligthing Technician - Jákup Thögersen│Producer - Durita Sumberg
+Director - Búi Dam │ Set Design - Sámal Blak│Composer - Dánjal á Neystabö│Sound Design - Jens L. Thomsen│Lighting Design - Matthew Richardson│Choreography, Co-Director - Búi Rouch│Costume Design - Sólvör Jacobsen│Makeup Artist - Dögg Nónsgjógv│Set and Costume Design Assistant - Anna Kristin Bæk│Set Builder - Björn Simonsen│Sound Technician - Baldur Kampmann│Ligthing Programmer - Villiam Soo Joensen│Ligthing Technician - Jákup Thögersen│Producer - Durita Sumberg

 To capture the unique sounds of the Faroese underground Uni Árting and Jens L. Thomsen travelled to five seismic stations across the Faroe Islands.
 These stations, strategically located on Suðuroy, Vágar, Streymoy, Svínoy, and in the capital Tórshavn, represent the cardinal points of North, South, East, and West, with Tórshavn situated in the middle.